-The Commercial/Multi-Family Residential Design Standards Project (Design Standards/Guidelines) is a community-based planning project that will result in comprehensive design regulations and supporting guidelines for commercial and multi-family residential projects in four of El Dorado County’s unincorporated communities: Shingle Springs, Cameron Park, Diamond Springs/El Dorado, and El Dorado Hills.
-The standards will address all aspects of private realm building and site design, and document architectural themes rooted in the community and El Dorado County’s building tradition.
+The Commercial/Multi-Family Residential Design Standards Project is a community-based planning effort that will result in comprehensive objective design regulations for commercial and multi-family residential projects in four of El Dorado County’s unincorporated communities: Shingle Springs, Cameron Park, Diamond Springs/El Dorado, and El Dorado Hills.
+The standards will address all aspects of construction and site design, and document architectural themes rooted in each community's building tradition.
 They will also provide conceptual site designs to demonstrate how the standards can be applied to the different kinds of sites present in the community, and include objective performance standards (e.g. specific paint colors, minimum number and type of windows per building frontage, number and type of landscaping plantings to screen exterior walls, etc.) to assist staff and developers with implementing the approved standards.

 The project comprises two components.
 Component 1 will focus on the development of design standards for Shingle Springs, the project’s prototype community.
 Based upon the approach developed for Shingle Springs, Component 2 will involve the preparation of design standards/guidelines for the remaining three communities.

 The project will be led by El Dorado County Long Range Planning staff and award-winning design consultants Mintier Harnish and the Orr Design Group.